krayetor/krayetor/README.md

 <hr/>

 ## 🌱 About Me
-I’m a curious learner on a growth journey — training with **ALX Frontend Web Development** and exploring **content creation** and **AI career essentials**.
+I’m a curious learner on a growth journey, training with **ALX Frontend Web Development** and exploring **content creation** and **AI career essentials**.
 Being a beginner is a strength: I share what I learn, build small projects, and grow step by step.

-**What inspires me:** empowering young people — especially Africans — with practical, creative, and accessible tech skills.
+**What inspires me:** Empowering young people, especially Africans, with practical, creative, and accessible tech skills.
 **My vision:** become a versatile Security-focused developer, user-friendly web experiences and learning tools.
 **I enjoy working on:** portfolio websites, responsive UI components, design systems, and beginner-friendly learning resources.